Jack White: Festivals are 'necessary evil'

-"I'm not trying to be negative, it's just never been too exciting for me."'Shake things up'
+"I'm not trying to be negative, it's just never been too exciting for me."

 White says he is heavily influenced by his surroundings and the people in them.
 "If you're playing live music, whatever you do influences the sound," he says.